 My grandfather was also a maker, and my story starts with him.

 For as long as I knew him and from the stories I heard, he represents this image well.
 Being a maker requires trustworthy tools of the trade.
-His machinist’s tool chest sits at the right of my desk, and each time I slide open a drawer I’m reminded of the connection we have through what I’ve inherited from him.
+His machinist’s tool chest sits at the left of my desk, and each time I slide open a drawer I’m reminded of the connection we have through what I’ve inherited from him.

 I didn’t realize how much we had in common until he was gone.
 I feel guided by him learning new skills and honing familiar ones.